Gerola-86/general-ndvi/README.md

    6.2 Share the code on GitHub:
    Create a repository on GitHub and upload the code.

 This project demonstrates how to use Google Earth Engine to calculate and visualize NDVI for a specific region, as well as analyze the temporal variation of the vegetation index.
-Proper documentation and making the code available in a GitHub repository can make this project a valuable addition to your portfolio, showcasing your skills in geospatial data analysis.